andrew-m/map-battle/README.md

 ✓3.
 Allow teams to fire at a bearing.
 Draw this line on the display (Use game space not canvas space)
     ✓3.
 Render the bearing/line fired using the canvas game renderer.
     ✓3.
 Make shot only appear from last fired team, or even only until next team moves.
-    3. Make shot stay from old position. - requires two vectors...
+    NA 3.
+Make shot stay from old position. - requires two vectors...
+Doesn't display on next turn anyway now.

 3. Publish as static webpage to somewhere
 3. Set game parameters from querystring if present (allows saving/sharing settings)
 3. Fix bug - all teams say "1" on canvas.
-3. Style to make canvas take up more screen space.
+3. Style to make canvas take up more screen space. - NO Style to make fit on screen.
-3. Style movement buttons into square for touchscreens
+3. Style movement buttons into square for touchscreenst
 3. Style with media Queries to work on mobile with efficient use of screen space. viewport stuff - https://stackoverflow.com/questions/20590239/maintain-aspect-ratio-of-div-but-fill-screen-width-and-height-in-css
     Landscape or portrait